Metric Prefixes

 Go to answers for 1-15

 This next set of problems deserves some comment.
-The reason is that this particular skill isn't really mentioned by teachers.
-It seems that everybody just assumes kids pick it up somewhere.
-Probably because it's a real easy skill, but it is important.
+The reason is that this particular skill isn't really mentioned by chemistry (or physics) teachers.
+It seems that everybody just assumes students pick it up somewhere in a math class.
+It is an important skill that goes somewhat untaught, so I've decided to address it.

 The skill I'm talking about is figuring out the absolute, exponential distance between two prefixes.
 For example, the absolute distance between milli and centi is 101.
 The distance between kilo and centi is 105.